blueliner21/MPL3115A2Driver/README.md

-# MPL3115A2 Python Driver
+# MPL3115A2 Micropython Driver

-This repository contains a Python driver for the MPL3115A2, a precision altimeter and barometer sensor.
+This repository contains a micropython driver for the MPL3115A2, a precision altimeter and barometer sensor.
 The driver allows interfacing with the sensor using I2C to obtain pressure and temperature readings.
 By default, the sensor is set for max oversampling, requring at least 512 ms between samples.

 ## Features